-Section 4: Any member of the Board of Directors excluding Regional Directors, the Party Leader, and Deputy Leader shall be ejected from the Board of Directors if they miss three consecutive meetings of the Board.
+Section 4: Any member of the Board of Directors, excluding the Party Leader and Deputy Leader, shall be ejected from the Board of Directors if they miss three consecutive meetings of the Board.
 The three meetings must occur over a period of at least six months.

 Section 5: The Board of Directors shall take office immediately upon the close of a Convention, and shall serve thereafter until the final adjournment of the next Convention.